-Live Photos are a cool but inessential feature of the iOS photography experience that preserve the moments before and after you take a photo, including the sound.
+For others, Live Photos are a cool but inessential feature of the iOS photography experience.
 They’re great for bringing a particular photo “to life,” and they’re especially excellent for making your own GIFs from photos—but they also take up a lot of storage space.
 The files are usually twice as big as those for a regular photo.
-That can be a big problem for your photo storage, considering that Apple keeps Live Photos on by default.
+That can be a problem for your photo storage, considering that Apple keeps Live Photos on by default.

 Fortunately, it’s relatively easy to turn the feature off, and you can easily (and temporarily) switch it back on if you want to take a specific shot as a Live Photo.
 First, I’ll show you how to keep your Camera app from automatically taking Live Photos, then I’ll show you how make Live Photos act like regular photos when you share them with other iOS users.

 In the photo interface, press the Live Photo icon to turn it off.
 It is located in the upper right in iOS 16.